ige-calcul/public-docs/docs/clusters/Gricad/dahu.md

-# Connect to Gricad clusters
+# Gricad clusters

-More details about Griccad infrastructure are available here:
+More details about Gricad infrastructure are available here:

 **https://gricad-doc.univ-grenoble-alpes.fr/hpc/**